CharllysFernandes/remove_mysql_ubuntu/README.md

 - Ensure you have backed up any important data before running the script, as it will permanently delete MySQL and its related files.
 - The script is intended for use on Ubuntu systems.

+## Disclaimer

+This script is provided as-is without any warranty.
+Use it at your own risk.
+The authors are not responsible for any damage or data loss that may occur.
+Proceed with caution.